-Table A. 12 Tariffs limited to previously assigned residential customers
+Table A. 12 Tariffs only available to existing customers assigned this tariff at 1 January 2019

-Tariff code Tariff description Supply voltage (V) (1) Energy threshold (MWh/a) Eligible customers PFIT Premium Feed-in tariff N/A N/A Must have a compliant meter Produces electricity from a qualifying photovoltaic generation unit Has a nameplate generation capacity <= 5kW Is not a part of an embedded network Customers taking up this tariff will have their GP&L load remain on its existing tariff unless otherwise advised by the retailer to move to an existing open tariff.
-If the customer has a controlled load hot water or slab heating then the customer will be automatically transferred to a ToU tariff Must meet other legislative eligibility criteria(3) GENR Embedded generation (non PFiT) N/A N/A Must have a compliant meter.
-May be required for Feed-In tariffs, refer to your retailer for details D2 Residential Two Rate 5d <1,000 < 60 Existing residential customers who requested a 2-rate tariff Existing customers are allowed 1 phase electric hot water services with a total load of < 30 amps Existing customers are allowed slab heating and heat banks.
-D2DK Docklands Two Rate 5d Existing 1-phase residential customers connected in the Docklands area.
-D3 Residential Interval Existing Residential customers not in Docklands area
+Tariff Code Tariff description Supply voltage (V) (1) Energy threshold (MWh/a) Eligible customers Allowed control loads PFIT Premium Feed-in tariff N/A N/A Must have a single element interval meter Produces electricity from a qualifying photovoltaic generation unit Has a nameplate generation capacity of &lt;=5kW Is not part of an embedded network Customers taking up this tariff will have their GP&amp;L load remain in its existing tariff unless otherwise advised by the retailer to move to an existing open tariff.
+If the customer has a controlled load hot water or slab heating then the customer will be automatically transferred to a ToU tariff.
+Must meet other legislative eligibility criteria(3).
+New or changed None Existing Controlled load tariffs CDS and CDSB must be forfeited GENR Feed-in tariff N/A N/A Must have a compliant meter May be required for Feed-In tariffs, refer to retailer for details